Skip to product information

 Double dorje

-This one is a 'double dorje' or 'crossed dorje'; from the central hub there are dorje-heads going into all four cardinal directions.
-This symbolizes the principle of absolute stability, of finding solid ground in the middle of the universe.
+The double dorje or crossed dorje (or in Sanskrit; visvavajra) is a symbol very common in Buddhism and Hinduism.
+It shows dorje-heads going into all four cardinal directions from the central hub, which symbolizes the principle of absolute stability, of finding solid ground in the middle of the universe.

 This double dorje is made of bronze, weighs 194 grams and has a diameter of approximately 10,5 centimeters.